SAP-archive/cloud-s4-sdk-book/README.md

 After that, you can use the following URL to access the deployed application: http://localhost:8080/address-manager-application

+Note that it can take few minutes before the application will get accessible.
+After the application will be accessible, you will get the login page.
+You can use the following credentials for the login:
+User: test, password: test.

 To stop the local server, run the following command:
 ```
 mvn scp:clean -pl application